legendofmyheart/project1/IP-EXPERIMENT-3.md

-# IP LAB ASSIGNMENT 3
+# Analyzing Web Application Protocol-HTTP
 1. Let’s begin our exploration of HTTP by downloading a very simple HTML file - one that is very short and contains no embedded objects.
 Do the following:
 1. Start up your web browser.